-Sarah is a junior in Development Studies with a thematic focus on sustainability.
+Sarah is a senior in Development Studies with a thematic focus on sustainability.
 She is interested in the intersection of environment, and gender, and how social norms affect reactions to climate change.
 Outside of DS, Sarah Campbell is on the E-Board of Generation Citizen.

-Grace is a junior in Development Studies with a regional focus on Sub-Saharan Africa.
+Grace is a senior in Development Studies with a regional focus on Sub-Saharan Africa.
 Within Sub-Saharan Africa, she is interested in focusing on the role of women in development and the effects of humanitarianism on their communities.
 Outside of DS, Grace is an active member of Afrisa and a campus director for Learning Enterprises.

 Annie Phan '20

-Annie Phan is a sophomore from Vietnam, concentrating in Development Studies, with a regional focus on Latin America and thematic focus on social entrepreneurship.
+Annie Phan is a junior from Vietnam, concentrating in Development Studies, with a regional focus on Latin America and thematic focus on social entrepreneurship.
 She is interested in the sustainable development, the effects of globalization on marginal communities, and the intersection between development, economics, and culture.
 Outside of DS, she serves on the board of Women Entrepreneurship - Brown Entrepreneur Program's women empowerment chapter, a representative at the IvyCouncil, and the Marketing Director of IvyInspire.

 For more information on upcoming events, getting involved, donating, suggesting or collaborating on an event and receiving peer concentration advising, please contact: firstname.lastname@example.org